yboren/proc/README.md

 proc
 ====

-about procfs on linux system
+about procfs on linux system.